ActEuropa/DatabaseUI/README.md

 This is the front and back end of our main website.
 It is comprised of three main blocks:

 # Common

+### Config variables
+To function correctly, the database requires the following environment variables to be set:
+* `CLOUDINARY_SECRET` : The secret API key for the Cloudinary CDN
+* `MONGODB_URI` : A URI pointing towards the MongoDB database

+If you are running the nodejs server locally, create a `.env` file at the root of the project, containing the following text:

+    CLOUDINARY_SECRET=...
+    MONGODB_URI=mongodb://...

 ### Files/Directories
-* `/app.js`: core node.js server
+* `/app.js` : core node.js server
-* `/public/common/`: All the front-end files common to the blog and database
+* `/public/common/` : All the front-end files common to the blog and database
-* `/views/Pages/Common/`: All the .ejs views common to the blog and database (error pages).
+* `/views/Pages/Common/` : All the .ejs views common to the blog and database (error pages).
-* `/views/Partials/` These are all the partial .html files common to the blog and database
+* `/views/Partials/` : These are all the partial .html files common to the blog and database

 ### Breaking news
 Every time a user navigates to any page, the `/public/common/Breaking-News.json` file is downloaded by an inline script in the `/views/Partials/Header.html` file.
 It is a .json file that should be of the following structure: